James William Chichetto: Biography

 He was born in 1941 in Boston, Massachusetts, and grew up in The Berkshires.
 He graduated from Stonehill College and studied theology at Holy Cross College in Washington, D.C., whose faculty later became part of the Theology Department at the University of Notre Dame.
 He did further graduate studies at Catholic University, Chicago University (South Asian Languages and Civilization), and Wesleyan University.
 Following his ordination, he worked in Peru, South America, for three years before getting ill, which experience he recounts in a novel, Lazaro.
-He is the author of several books of poems, most notably a 12-thousand-line epic poem entitled, "The Dream of Norumbega: An Epic Poem on the United States of America."
-It includes the deeds of several American historical characters, including Captain John Smith, General Winfield Scott, and George Washington.
+He is the author of several books of poems, most notably a multi-volume epic poem, The Dream of Norumbega: An Epic Poem on the United States of America, that explores the historical and cultural foundation of the United States, focusing on themes of American identity, history, and the experience of its indigenous peoples.
+In the Dream, he draws readers into a land of spirits to commune with the ghosts of several American historical characters, including Captain John Smith, General Winfield Scott, George Washington, Black Elk, Emily Dickinson, Ona Judge, Sitting Bull, Massasoit, and Abraham Lincoln.
 To date, four volumes of the work (to be issued incrementally) have been published.
 The poet and critic Robert Peters, who has reviewed Chichetto's earlier works, called "The Dream" a contemporary masterpiece.
 "He has taken the 'voice portrait genre' [created by Peters] to new directions," notes Peters.
 Chichetto is a recipient of numerous grants and is currently a professor of Communications at Stonehill College.